Niflheim123/GT-i8530/README.md

 repo init -u git://github.com/TeamCanjica/android.git -b cm-11.0

 repo sync

 (it is gonna take a few hours) then get the sources from this repository.
+Then apply patch.sh.